inaimathi/gtypist-single-space/gtypist.typ

 I:(4)
 *:_U_R_L35
-S:    Play is most important to a child.
+S:Play is most important to a child.
 All of us must play :a little.
 All work and no play makes Jack a dull boy, the :old saying goes.
 Play affords relaxation.
 Some people claim :their work is so enthralling that they do not need to play.